pjmeyer/SmartHotel360-Sentiment-Analysis-App/README.md

 1. You'll notice that VS Code will display recommended extensions for your workspace.
 This is a way for the owner of a repo to indicate which VS Code extensions they recommend you use to get the best development experience.
 Click on `install all`, and after all the extensions have installed, click `reload` to reload the editor window.

-1. Sign in to your Azure subscription by using `F1` (Windows) or `Cmd-Shift-P` (Mac) to open the Visual Studio Code command palette.
+1. Sign in to your Azure subscription by using `F1` (Windows, Linux) or `Cmd-Shift-P` (Mac) to open the Visual Studio Code command palette.
 Type `Azure` and find the `Azure: Sign In` commannd to sign in to your Azure account.

     ![Sign in](docs/media/20-signin.png)